The side plank is a core exercise you can do to work the oblique muscles.

 2. Brace your core and prop your hips off the floor, maintaining a straight line.
 Keep your hips squared and your neck in line with your spine.
 Hold the side plank position as long as you can without breaking the form.
 Lower yourself and switch sides.

 If you find this side plank to be challenging, start with your knees bent.
 Here are the instructions on how to do it on your knees.

 While holding the basic position, lift and hold your top leg for as long as you can without breaking your form.

-Another option: Instead of resting on your forearm, support your body with your palm on the floor and under the shoulder with straight elbow.
+Another option: Instead of resting on your forearm, support your body with your palm on the floor and under the shoulder with a straight elbow.

 There you have it!
-The side plank is a simple, but effective core exercise that you only need your bodyweight to perform.
-Add this exercise into your weekly workout regimen to build your strength.
+The side plank is a simple, but effective core exercise that you only need your body weight to perform.

 Add this exercise into your weekly ab workout to build your core strength.